tuna-hub/yt-music-downloader/README.md

 ```

-you can put either youtube single video or entire playlist with url, the program makes a folder with the name of the playlist when you download one
-the artist is gotten from either the channel name, or video metadata
+you can put either youtube single video or entire playlist with url, the program makes a folder with the name of the playlist when you download one, the artist is gotten from either the channel name, or video metadata